-Places for a Night on the Town in Bodrum
+7. Dance the Night Away on the Town in Bodrum

-The newly renovated and expanded Marnia’s in Bodrum, Turgutreis and Yalikavak, each hold annual Classical Music festivals.
+The Marnia’s in Bodrum, Turgutreis and Yalikavak, each holds annual Classical Music festivals.

-Turgutreis and Yalikavak have their own small amphitheatres, and Bodrum holds events in Bodrum Castle and also in the renovated ancient amphitheatre situated in the hills above Bodrum, which has sweeping views of the Bay and it’s Castle.
+Turgutreis and Yalikavak have their own small amphitheaters, and Bodrum holds events in Bodrum Castle and also in the renovated ancient Bodrum amphitheatre situated in the hills above Bodrum, which has sweeping views of the Bay and its Castle.

 Another popular Classical International Music Event is held in Gümüşlük each year at the old Eklisia Greek Church behind the dolmus station.

-The grounds are opened up for overflow seating, and it’s a relaxed setting for a month’s worth of classical performances.
+The grounds are opened up for overflow seating, and it’s a relaxed setting for a month’s worth of classical performances and concerts.